-Sentence diagrams questions are something that I see regularly come up in my 18,000+ member Facebook Group #2ndaryELA.
+Sentence diagrams questions are something that I see come up in different Facebook Groups.

 Rebecca Gettelman is a middle and high school teacher from the Midwest.
 She has been teaching for over eleven years.
 In this blog post, she shares her passion for using sentence diagrams as an important tool in her English Language Arts classroom.